There are rules for how much you and your employer can contribute to your pension together.

 There are other rules for contributions from your employer.

-Most of the money you pay into your pension plan is tax deductible.
+The money you pay into your annuity pension and lifetime pension is tax deductible.
 However, you do not have to deduct these contributions from your tax return.

 The contributions to your pension are deducted from your salary before the tax is calculated.